MolecularBioinformatics/sbml-mod-web/README.md

 The WSDL URL defines the address of the backend.
 By default, it points to `http://www.frunit.de/SBMLmod.wsdl` **For testing, at least until the UiT server is running**, assuming that sbml_mod_ws is used locally.
 To change it, go to the admin page: `http://localhost:8000/admin/`

-Log in with the credentials you gave while initializing the database.
+Log in with the superuser credentials you gave after initializing the database.
 The server may need a restart after changing WSDL URLs.

 Access the portal
 -----------------